-The majority of 7(a) loans are repaid with simple monthly payments that include principal and interest.
-Your lender might offer both fixed-rate loans and variable rate loans.
-Each of these options has its own unique advantages and risks, so do your research before making a decision.
+Most SBA 7(a) loans are repaid with simple monthly payments, including principal and interest.
+Your lender might offer both fixed-rate loans and variable-rate loans.
+Each option has its unique advantages and risks, so do your research before deciding.

 A fixed-rate loan will not change during the life of the loan, which means your monthly payments will be predictable.
 This makes it easier to budget your finances each month.
-A variable rate loan can rise or decrease based on current market rates and conditions.
+On the other hand, a variable rate loan can rise or decrease based on current market rates and conditions.
 If interest rates rise, so too will your monthly loan payments.
-This can be a real shock to your budget and disrupt your cash flow, not to mention lead to stress and worry.
+This can shock your budget and disrupt your cash flow, leading to stress and worry.